Interface behavior of geogrid-reinforced sub-ballast: Laboratory and discrete element modeling

-This paper presents a study on the interface behavior of biaxial geogrids and sub-ballast using a direct shear box and discrete element modelling.
-Large-scale direct shear tests are conducted on sub-ballast (capping layer) with and without geogrid inclusions.
-The laboratory test data shows that the interface shear strength is governed by applied normal stresses and types of geosynthetics tested.
-Three-dimensional discrete element method (DEM) is used to study the interface shear behavior of the sub-ballast subjected to direct shear loads.
-Irregular-shaped particles, in which groups of many spherical balls are clumped together in appropriate sizes and positions, are used to simulate sub-ballast particles.
-Biaxial geogrids are modelled by bonding small spheres together to form the desired grid geometry and apertures.
-The numerical results agree well with the laboratory test data, indicating that the DEM model can capture the interface behavior of sub-ballast reinforced by the geogrids.
-Of the three types of geogrid used, the triaxial geogrid presents the highest interface shear strength compared to the biaxial geogrids; and this can be associated with multi-directional load distribution of the triaxial geogrid.
+This paper shows a study on the interface behavior of biaxial geogrids and sub-ballast using a direct shear box and computational modeling.
+A series of large-scale direct shear tests are performed on sub-ballast (capping layer) with and without geogrid inclusions.
+The laboratory test data indicate that the interface shear strength is mainly decided by applied normal stresses and types of geosynthetics tested.
+Discrete element modeling approach is used to investigate the interface shear behavior of the sub-ballast subjected to direct shear loads.
+Irregular-shaped sub-ballast particles are modeled by clumping of many spheres together in pre-determined sizes and positions.
+Biaxial geogrids are simulated in the DEM by bonding small balls together to build desired geogrid shapes and opening apertures.
+The numerical results reasonably match with the measured test data, showing that the introduced DEM model can simulate the interface behavior of sub-ballast stabilized by the geogrids.
+In addition, the triaxial geogrid presents the highest interface shear strength compared to the biaxial geogrids; and this can be associated with the symmetric geometry of grids' apertures that can distribute load in all directions.
 Evolutions of contact forces of unreinforced/reinforced sub-ballast specimens and contour strain distributions during shear tests are also investigated.